 Jessica McKee – Travel Editor

 For years, Jessica has embraced the fun, adventure, and growth that comes from family travel, prompting her to become a travel agent in early 2015.
-As an Authorized Disney Travel Planner, and a mom to two teen boys, Jessica has fully experienced every thrill attraction and enjoyed everything Star Wars at Walt Disney World.
+As a Family Travel Specialist and a mom to two teen boys, Jessica has fully experienced every thrill attraction and enjoyed everything Star Wars at Walt Disney World.
 She knows how to save the day with the Marvel heroes at Disneyland.
 And she knows the award-winning service and relaxed fun aboard the Disney Cruise Line.
 Plus, outside of Disney destinations, she’s cast a magical spell with Harry Potter in Universal Studios.
 And she’s experienced the world aboard Royal Caribbean Cruise Line.

 Wherever your family chooses to adventure, she can’t wait to help you create magical memories together.
 Jessica, her husband Matt, and their two sons have lived in Cumming since 2012.

 For Disney news & travel specials, follow along online: Website

 Dr. Kristin Marchman, Essential Wellness Chiropractic – Health & Wellness Editor

 Dr. Kristin Marchman is excited to serve the Cumming community and assist in educating about health and wellness.
 As a member of the International Chiropractic Pediatric Association and Georgia Birth Network, Dr. Marchman is dedicated to providing optimal health to her patients through chiropractic care.
 She is certified in the Webster Technique for pregnant women, a specific chiropractic analysis and adjustment that reduces interference to the nervous system and balances maternal pelvic muscles and ligaments.
 This in turn reduces torsion in the uterus, a cause of intra-uterine constraint of the baby, and allows for optimal fetal positioning in preparation for birth.

 While Dr. Marchman specializes in pregnant women, children, and athletes, she welcomes patients of all ages and from all walks of life.
 Dr. Marchman has a passion for serving others and cannot imagine doing anything else.
 Outside of the office, she an active member of Browns Bridge Church and the Cumming-Forsyth Chamber of Commerce.
-She spends her free time staying active, traveling, and spending time with her husband Tyler and two sons, Tanner and Brody.
+She spends her free time staying active and spending time with her husband Tyler, two sons Tanner and Brody, and daughter Keelie.